vinu2003/Laplace-distributed-noise/README.md

 How it works:

+...
-   """Given a numpy array of counts (of any dimension), return a tuple of subtotals.
+    Given a numpy array of counts (of any dimension), return a tuple of subtotals.
     Eg. if count[i][j][k] = the count of tuples (i, j, k), then return (sum count[j][k] over i, sum count[i][k] over j, sum count[i][j] over k).
     >>> calculate_subtotals(np.array([1, 2, 3]))